rsdel2007/rocket-lang/README.md

 # Rocket 🚀
-An interpreted, loosely typed, functional programming language
+An interpreted, loosely typed, functional programming language.

+Interpretter written in Go.

+> 🚧 WIP.
+The language is not yet usable.